niharika2810/niharika2810.github.io/about.md

  - [SectionedRecyclerView](https://github.com/niharika2810/SectionedRecyclerView-Sample) - A Sample project explaining how to create sections in Recyclerview with Pixel perfect UI, given a sample input.
  - [Android-DS-Java Interview Questions Repo](https://github.com/niharika2810/android-interview-questions) - A repository containing interview questions on DS, Java & Android based on my experiences.
  - [Android Development-Best Practices](https://github.com/niharika2810/android-development-best-practices) - With best practices under your fingertips, you will not lose precious time on reinventing the wheel.
 Instead, you can focus on writing quality code and getting the job done.
+  - [ScopedStorageDemo](https://github.com/niharika2810/ScopedStorageDemo) - A sample project explaining Scoped storage with different operations performed on file as well as Image.

 Checkout the other repositories too :-)